HertelDavid/CGI-Primer-Project/README.md

 environment variables that were sent to the server, and the response variables sent by twitter.com is sent back as a response to the browser.
 However, if the query string is not sent, the page will not be rendered with a style sheet or any formatting.

+Notes:

+The query string needs to be set as "HTML". simple.cgi?HTML.